Fu'an

-' (福安市 (Fú'ān Shì); Foochow Romanized: Hók-ăng-chê; sometimes Fu An) is a county-level city of Ningde prefecture level city, in northeast Fujian province, PRC, some 150 km North of the provincial capital Fuzhou.
+Fu'an (福安市 (Fú'ān Shì); Foochow Romanized: Hók-ăng-chê; sometimes Fu An) is a county-level city of Ningde prefecture level city, in northeast Fujian province, PRC, some 150 km North of the provincial capital Fuzhou.
 Fuzhou and Fu'an of Ningde prefecture along with Cangnan county-level city of Wenzhou prefecture in Zhejiang province make up the Min Dong linguistic and cultural region of China.
 Fu'an along with Fuzhou and the Eastern Min region are the closest geographically to the nearby Matsu Islands which are an archipelago of 36 islands within the Lienchiang county of Taiwan.

 During the first imperial Qin dynasty (221 BC–206 BC), Fu'an was a part of the ancestral homeland of the Min Yue tribes and was named as Minzhong County.
 During the Han dynasty, Fu'an belonged to the area of Min Yueguo.
 In 1245 of the Song dynasty, Fu'an county was established and classified as Yongle and Linghuo townships.
 During the previous government of Republic of China, Fu'an was administered as 3 townships and 32 districts.
 After the establishment of the current government, the People's Republic of China, Fu'an was reorganized into 14 townships.

 As of October 2022, the current administration of Fu'an has 4 cities, 13 towns, 2 townships, 3 ethnic townships, and 2 township-level units.

 The primary cultural attractions in Fu'an City are Lionfeng temple, Fu'an Baiyun Mountains, Liancun, Quigang Pavilion, Nishita, Fu'an Huang's Ancestral Hall Temple, and Muyun She Ethnic Township District.